 For law students and newly qualified lawyers, choosing the area of law they will work in is a major career decision which will stay with them for the rest of their lives.

 It’s incredibly important that you make the right decision but how can you do this before you have any real experience of working in the law?
 Here are some suggestions to help you make the right choice.

-Whilst law firms generally suggest that they provide services across a vast range of legal specialisms, or “practice areas”, you will find that most lawyers specialise in just one area – or even a subset of one.
+Whilst law firms generally suggest that they provide services across a vast range of legal and practice areas, you will find that most lawyers specialise in just one area – or even a subset of one.

 Before digesting the huge array of specialisms in the legal profession, you need to ask yourself whether you’re broadly interested in commercial law (where you would act for companies and organisations), family/private client law (where you would act for individuals), or criminal law (where you would defend or prosecute people accused of crimes).

 The practice areas that a firm offers will be determined by the type of client it serves, so think about the type and size of firm you would be comfortable in.
 Law companies range from small high-street firms working locally, to global corporations, themselves serving huge numbers of multinational corporations.
 Which would suit you best?

 Look at the important departments within a firm – these are the ones which are most likely to have vacancies.
 You will need considerable luck, and possible connections, to find employment in a small niche firm staffed by just a few lawyers.